Awesome Cargo

 Awesome Cargo (official legal name TM Aerolíneas S.A. de C.V.) is a charter cargo airline based at Felipe Angeles International Airport.

 History

-It began operations in 2023, having its inaugural flight on December 4th of that year with an Airbus A-330 P2F registered XA-LRL (which was received by the airline on June,2023), being the first cargo airline operating at Santa Lucia Airport.
+The airline had its inaugural flight on December 4, 2023, with an Airbus A330 P2F registered XA-LRL, being the first cargo airline operating at Santa Lucia Airport.

+In 2024 the airline began looking at the Boeing 737 and US flights.

-In January 2025, it began operating regular flights between Santa Lucia Airport and Zhengzhou Airport with a stopover at Los Angeles Airport, as well as the return flight between Zhengzhou and Santa Lucia with stopovers at Seoul-Incheon Airport and Anchorage Airport.
+In January 2025, it began operating regular flights between Santa Lucia Airport and Zhengzhou Airport with a stopover at Los Angeles, as well as the return flight between Zhengzhou and Santa Lucia with stopovers at Seoul-Incheon and Anchorage.

 Fleet

-As of October 2025, Awesome Cargo operates the following aircraft with an average age of 14.4 years:
+As of April 2026, Awesome Cargo operates the following aircraft: